mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

         {  "_id" : "newDB",  "primary" : "m103-example",  "partitioned" : false }
 ```

-And our list of shards now has one *shard* in it.
-And as we can see, we only specified one node, but Mongos was able to discover all the nodes in the set.
+And our list of *shards now has one shard* in it.
+And as we can see, we only specified *one node, but Mongos* was able to discover all the *nodes in the set*.
 So just to recap here.
-We covered how to launch Mongos and a config server replica set.
-We learned how to enable sharding on a replica set, and we did so, by way of a rolling upgrade.
-And we added shards to our cluster.
+We covered how to *launch Mongos and a config server replica set*.
+We learned how to *enable sharding on a replica set, and we did so, by way of a rolling upgrade.
+And we added shards to our cluster*.